ChandlerWang14/ChandlerWang14.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-I am a first-year (starting from 2024) Ph.D. student at The University of Hong Kong, supervised by Prof. [Hengshuang Zhao](https://hszhao.github.io).
+I am a second-year (starting from 2024) Ph.D. student at The University of Hong Kong, supervised by Prof. [Hengshuang Zhao](https://hszhao.github.io).
 Before joining HKU, I got my bachelor degree in computer science at Peking University in July 2024.
 My research interests lie in the field of deep learning and computer vision, especially for AIGC and multi-modal models.
+I am currently a research intern at TongYi Vision Intelligence Lab.
 I enjoy exploring the world through my footsteps, my eyes, and taking photographs with my Nikon Zf 📷.
 You can contact me at yiyangwang [at] connect [dot] hku [dot] hk.